Dealing with Kink Shaming

 While shame is a commonality for every kinkster, it’s not something that you have to deal with on your own.
 Odds are that almost every member of the online kink and BDSM community has experienced something similar, and even those in the real-world communities.

 For additional reading, we recommend our article, Overcoming the Shame of Being Kinky.
-You can also read the results of our Kink Shaming Survey in Kynk in Depth.
+You can also read the results of our Kink Shaming Survey.

 Previous